 Vice President of Operations

-Yvonne Copeland oversees administrative operations at CCME.
-She is responsible for managing business development and communications, human resources, and information technology, ensuring established objectives for growth and profitability are met.
+Yvonne Copeland oversees operations at CCME.
+She is responsible for managing business development and communications and ensuring established objectives for growth and profitability are met.

 Ms. Copeland has over 25 years of experience in health care operations that includes managed care and health policy; health management and government affairs; and external relations strategy and brand ambassador.
 She recently held the role of regional vice president for community operations at Cardinal Innovations Healthcare in Chapel Hill, North Carolina.
 Ms. Copeland also held positions at North Carolina Council of Community Programs and the New Jersey Chapter of the National Association of Social Workers.